Sardinian Halloween, The Origins Of The Festival Of The Dead In Sardinia!

 But, how many of you know the origins of Halloween?

-It is said to have begun in Ireland during the Celtic New Year known as Samhain which coincided with the end of the harvest and the beginning of the winter period (the ‘darker half' of the year).
-The Roman Catholics later adopted and carried it forward, giving it a more religious connotation and also instituting the Day of the Dead, which occurs on November 2nd.
-Following the migratory flows of the nineteenth century, the festival spread to the United States and, eventually, all over the world including in Italy.
+It is said to have started in Ireland during the Celtic New Year known as Samhain, which coincided with the end of the harvest and the beginning of the winter period (the 'dark half' of the year).
+Roman Catholics later adopted it, giving it a more religious connotation and also instituting the Day of the Dead, which falls on 2 November.
+Following the migratory flows of the 19th century, the holiday spread to the United States and, eventually, all over the world, including Italy.

 What about Halloween in Sardinia?

 Sardinia has its own way of remembering the dead.
 Depending on where you are on the island, Halloween is known as 'Is Animeddas' (small souls), 'Su Prugadoriu' (the purgatory), 'Su Mortu Mortu' (the dead dead),' 'Petti Cocone' and 'Is Panixeddasa'

 According to the Sardinian inhabitants, the festivity and its traditions originated among the Nuragics (The Nuragic civilization existed in Sardinia from the 18th century BC until the Roman colonisation in 238 BC - Wikipedia).